Walled Garden Advertising: 4 Ways Publishers are Building Their Own

 The Good

-• User Security: Companies such as Apple pride themselves on their walled gardens.
-In certain cases, advertisers are even required to obtain user consent to make certain tracking options available to them.
-All data is encoded in such a way that none of it can be shared with third parties.
-Within a closed platform, the service provider controls the data and can put in place effective security measures to protect it.
+User Security: Companies such as Apple pride themselves on their walled gardens.
+Sometimes, advertisers are even required to obtain user consent to make certain tracking options available.
+All data is encoded so that none can be shared with third parties.
+Within a closed platform, the service provider controls the data and can implement effective security measures to protect it.

-• Cross-Device Targeting: Most users use their mobile phones, tablets, or laptops to do a quick Google search or quick Amazon Add to Cart.
-All these actions are not happening on a single device (Duhh!).
-In turn, these platforms have access to cross-device data that can be shared with advertisers, as well as reach into the lives of users regardless of the devices they are streaming on.
+Cross-Device Targeting: Most users use their mobile phones, tablets, or laptops for a quick Google search or Amazon Add to Cart.
+All these actions do not happen on a single device (Duhh!).
+In turn, these platforms have access to cross-device data that can be shared with advertisers and reach into users’ lives regardless of the devices they are streaming on.

-• Rich User Data: The GAFA walled gardens have abundant user data that can be leveraged to further build targeted campaigns that not only lead to profitable yield for both the advertisers and publishers but potentially offer users more of what they actually came for.
+Rich User Data: The GAFA walled gardens have abundant user data that can be leveraged to build further targeted campaigns that lead to profitable yield for both the advertisers and publishers and potentially offer users more of what they came for.

-• Data usage is confined to the platform, restricted activation elsewhere, resulting in data silos
+• Data usage is confined to the platform, and restricted activation elsewhere, resulting in data silos.

 • Fragmented reporting and restricted exports to other systems